Lemon-cmd/Diffusion-Models-and-Associative-Memory/README.md

 python train_unet.py --help
 ```
 If you find issues with the logging, you'll have to swap out the logger with print statements, unfortunately.

+## Pretrained Models
+Due to the space requirement, we won't be able to share the weights at the moment.
+**We will share it once the paper is accepted via google drive**.

 ## Storing Files
 Assuming that you will have many folders, denoting different models, you can store your fully trained models into a single folder: